Congo's justice minister seen surrendering to police

-KINSHASA (Reuters) - Police in the Democratic Republic of Congo arrested Justice Minister Celestin Tunda, who could be seen surrendering on Saturday after a standoff with officers who surrounded his house in Kinshasa.
+KINSHASA (Reuters) - Police in the Democratic Republic of Congo arrested Justice Minister Celestin Tunda, who was seen surrendering on Saturday after a standoff with officers who surrounded his house in Kinshasa.

-Authorities did not immediately explain the reasons for the arrest of Tunda, who also holds the position of vice prime minister in President Felix Tshisekedi’s government.
+Authorities did not immediately explain the reason for the arrest of Tunda, which comes at a time of discord in the ruling coalition between President Felix Tshisekedi and allies of his long-serving predecessor, Joseph Kabila, who stepped down last year.

-The arrest highlights the growing tensions within the ruling coalition between Tshisekedi’s camp and that of his predecessor, Joseph Kabila.
-Tunda is a senior figure in Kabila’s FCC party, which holds a majority in parliament and controls most posts in the cabinet.
+Political analysts and diplomats said the arrest appeared to be connected to a proposed legal reform to give politicians more control over criminal prosecutions, which had sparked several days of protests this week.

 “I think we are living a turning point in the relation between FCC and (Tshisekedi’s) UDPS,” said Fred Bauma from the Congo Research Group at New York University.
 “The minister of justice is an FCC heavyweight and his arrest, if confirmed, follows many turbulences over few weeks now.”

-The tensions spilled over after a proposed legal reform which could bring prosecutors under increased control of the ministry of justice.
-Opponents and diplomats say the reform undermines the independence of the judiciary.
+The proposed legal reform would give the ministry of justice greater control over prosecutors, which opponents and diplomats say would damage the independence of the judiciary.

+“Undermining this independence would erode protection of civil and political rights in the (Congo),” the embassies of Canada, the United Kingdom and the United States said in a joint statement on Thursday.

 Hundreds of protesters rallied against the law in the grounds of parliament on Wednesday.
 They were dispersed by police firing tear gas and water cannon.

-Reporting by Stanis Bujakera and Hereward Holland; Writing by Bate Felix; Editing by Alison Williams and Peter Graff
+Reporting by Stanis Bujakera and Hereward Holland; Writing by Bate Felix and Hereward Holland; Editing by Alison Williams and Peter Graff